Your Eyes Seem Healthy, But You Should Still Get Them Checked

 7. Puff-of-air Test: This last test on our list is a test that will measure the intraocular pressure of the eye to test for glaucoma.
 The technical term for this test is non-contact tonometry, but puff-of-air sounds less scary.

-For this test, a puff of air will be blown into your open eye.
+For this test, a machine will send a puff of air into your open eye.
 Based on your eye’s resistance to the air, your doctor will be able to determine if you are at risk or have begun to develop glaucoma.

 As we mentioned before, there are no warning signs for glaucoma, so you’re better off testing it just to be sure.
 Trust us, the puff-of-air test is painless but glaucoma is not.

 Bonus test!
 Pupil Dilation: This test isn’t always performed during a comprehensive eye exam but it’s still an important one.
 Using eye drops, your doctor will dilate your pupils to better study the inner structure of the eye.
-This test is normally done only if it needs to be.
+Doctors usually only perform this test when they absolutely need to.

 Have we made our point?
 See your eye doctor at the very least every two years to protect your healthy eyes.
 Even the healthiest people get sick.
+But that doesn’t mean there aren’t healthy practices you can put in place to protect your eyes.
 Prevent eye diseases and conditions by making an appointment with your eye doctor today!